-What is your favorite thing about working at fusionSpan?
+What is your favourite thing about working at fusionSpan?

 What are some of your hobbies or interests?

-What are some of your favorite things about your job?
+What are some of your favourite things about your job?

-How has your career grown since joining the team?
+What has been your favourite project to complete since joining the team?

 What do you think are 3 words to describe fusionSpan?